armanmoztar/piano-tracker/README.md

 ### To Run Application

-First, you would need to create an account on MongoDB and retrieve your MongoDB credentials.
+First, you would need to create an account on MongoDB Atlas and retrieve your MongoDB credentials.
 You need to connect your cluster to your application by creating a `.env` file in the server directory of your application.

 In your .env file it should look like this:
 > ATLAS_URI= mongodb+srv://database:yourpassword@usercluster.xiiyv.mongodb.net/?retryWrites=true&w=majority